-1041 1042 Voluntary Well Metering 1043 1044 1045 1046 This project would facilitate the collection and reporting of groundwater extraction data.
+Voluntary Well Metering

+This project would facilitate the collection and reporting of groundwater extraction data.
 Accurate groundwater extraction data improves the quality of information used in modelling, and in decision-making.
-Additionally collection of pumping data is useful for tracking the effectiveness of the proposed demand reduction PMAs.
-1047 Future of the Basin 1048 1049 1050 1051 1052 1053 1054 1055 1056 1057 This project would entail developing a study of the economic impacts of the projects and management actions included in the GSP.
+Additionally collection of pumping data is useful for tracking the effectiveness of the proposed demand reduction PMAs, including residential wells.
+Public outreach will be done to encourage participation.

+Future of the Basin

+This project would entail developing a study of the economic impacts of the projects and management actions included in the GSP.
 This would include an evaluation of how implementation of the project could affect the economic health of the region and on local agricultural industry.
 It would also consider the projected changes to the region's land uses and population and whether implementation of these projects would support projected and planned growth.
-Note: Several additional PMAs have been suggested through the public comment process and will be evaluated for inclusion in this chapter.
-1059 1060 1061 1062
+While an agricultural economic analysis considering groundwater regulation has been completed (see Appendix 5-D) and provides a good starting point, additional work is needed.